People often ask me, “Should I try to move around with vertigo or sit still?”

 Immediately after BPPV crystals are treated, the post-treatment precautions to ensure the best outcome include sitting upright for 20 minutes without head movement and then avoiding vigorous head shaking for one week.

-Believe it or not, I actually did treat one college student who resumed head-banging to her favorite song the next morning after I successfully treated her for BPPV, forgetting my recommendations, and the she shook the BPPV crystals loose again!
-She called me right away after she realized what she had accidentally done.
+Believe it or not, I actually did treat one college student who resumed head-banging to his favorite song the next morning after I successfully treated him for BPPV, forgetting my recommendations, and then he shook the BPPV crystals loose again!
+He called me right away after he realized what he had accidentally done.

 After BPPV crystals have been successfully treated, I recommend moving your head around as much as you can tolerate in order to re-program your brain and get your brain used to moving around again.
 If you are scared to move around or having left-over symptoms, you may benefit from further Vestibular Rehabilitation with a physical therapist.